CH-Chang/dep-mgr/README_EN.md

   #   -h, --help               display help for command
   ```

+## Contribution

+We are loving to you to contribute to this repository.
+See the detail of contribution methods and specification under [CONTRIBUTING](CONTRIBUTING_EN)

 ## License

 dep-mgr - dependency package manager Based on MIT license, licensed under [LICENSE](LICENSE)